MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ### Development environments

 Developers can take advantage of the flexibility that Azure provides to optimize development cost.
 The IoT Hub free tier, limited to one instance per subscription, offers standard capabilities but is limited to 8000 messages a day.
 This tier is sufficient for early-stage development with a limited number of devices and messages.

-To emphasize agility over control, Azure IoT Central is a good starting point for IoT solutions development.
-Each tier comes with two free devices, and some messages are included, depending on the tier.
-Azure IoT Central bills by device.
-IoT Central is a cost effective and simple option to calculate TCO for end-to-end IoT solutions.

 For compute environments, you can adopt serverless architecture for cloud-native IoT solutions.
 Some popular Azure services for IoT workloads include Azure Functions and Azure Stream Analytics.
 The billing mechanism depends on the service.
 Some services, like Azure Stream Analytics for real-time processing, let developers pause services without incurring extra costs.
 Other services bill by usage.
 For example, Azure Functions bills based on number of transactions.
 Developers can take advantage of these cloud-native capabilities to optimize both development and operational cost.